-For character evolution and the biogeography of Fagaceae, see e.g. Manos and Stanford (2001) and Manos et al. (2002).
-Oh and Manos (2006, 2008) suggest that the apparently unitary scaly or spiny cup-shaped cupule that encloses a single, rounded fruit, the acorn, has evolved more than once within Quercoideae, while Cannon and Manos (2001) discussed the evolution of the fruits of a few species of Malesian Lithocarpus in which the receptacle almost entirely surrounds the seed and the smooth, shiny wall of an ordinary acorn is highly reduced.
+For character evolution and the biogeography of Fagaceae, see e.g. Manos and Stanford (2001) and Manos et al. (2002); Axelrod (1983) discussed the evolution and distributional history of Quercus.
+Oh and Manos (2006, 2008) suggest that the apparently unitary scaly or spiny cup-shaped cupule that encloses a single, rounded fruit, the acorn, has evolved more than once within Quercoideae, while Cannon and Manos (2001) looked at the evolution of the fruits of a few species of Malesian Lithocarpus in which the receptacle almost entirely surrounds the seed and the smooth, shiny wall of an ordinary acorn is very reduced.

 Ecology & Physiology.
 Members of Fagaceae are often very common in north temperate areas, but also on hills and mountains in Central America and Malesia, and frequently dominate the vegetation.
 White oak (Quercus alba) alone represents (12-)19-26(-49)% of witness trees, i.e. trees that were probably present before Europeans arrived, in the oak-dominated forests of eastern North America (81% in some southern Illinois forests).
-White oak, which grows with up to three more ectomycorrhizal species, two of which are usually other Fagaceae, are anything from (36-)50-80(-± 100)% of all trees (Abrams 2003).
-Six of the 30 species of Quercus growing in those forests are notable dominants (Abrams 1996).
-Many of these oaks like high light and moderately dry conditions, and fires are quite common there; oak can replace pine in such situations (Adams 1992).
+In such forests, (36-)50-80(-± 100)% of all trees are white oak, along with with up to three more ectomycorrhizal (ECM) species, two of which are usually other Fagaceae (Abrams 2003).
+Six of the 30 species of Quercus growing in these forests are notable dominants (Abrams 1996).
+Many oaks like high light and moderately dry conditions, and fires are quite common; oak can replace pine in such situations (Adams 1992).
 Fagaceae, again mostly Quercus, are abundant in western North America, and in California the black oak, Quercus kelloggii, is particularly widespread and has the greatest timber volume of any oak (Waddell & Barrett 2005).

 Pollination Biology & Seed Dispersal.
 Quercoideae such as Castanea and Castanopsis are insect pollinated.

-Fagaceae may dominate the forests where they grow, and they often simultaneously, if somewhat erratically, produce large numbers of fruits over large areas, the phenomenon of masting (e.g. Koening & Knops 2000, 2005).
+Fagaceae in a particular forest often simultaneously, if somewhat erratically, produce large numbers of fruits over large areas, the phenomenon of masting (e.g. Koening & Knops 2000, 2005).
 When their abundance is combined with masting, the effect on the animals that eat these fruits is considerable (Koening & Knops 2005).
-As with the mast-fruiting dipterocarps, some of the seed predators like Passenger Pigeons in eastern North America and wild pigs in Europe are (or were) migratory.
-The demise of the Passenger Pigeon (Ectopistes migratorius), which once made up 25-40% of the total avian biomass in North America, may have been hastened in part by the destruction of its food sources as settlers cleared woodlands for agriculture.
-Fagaceae - oaks, beech, chestnut - were a major element in its diet (Curran & Leighton 2000 and references).
+As with the mast-fruiting dipterocarps, some of the seed predators like passenger pigeons (Ectopistes migratorius) in eastern North America and wild pigs in Europe are (or were) migratory.
+The demise of the passenger pigeon, which once made up 25-40% of the total avian biomass in North America, may have been hastened in part by the destruction of its food sources as settlers cleared woodlands for agriculture.
+Fagaceae - oaks, beech, chestnuts - were a major element in its diet (Curran & Leighton 2000 and references).